parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/intro.md

 ##### Chrome Web Store

-Chrome users can install extension via Chrome Web Store.
+Chrome users can install the extension via the Chrome Web Store.

 ##### Manual Installation

-1. Download the `parallelchain_wallet_extension-0.0.1-chromium.zip` file.
+1. Download `parallelchain_wallet_extension-0.0.1-chromium.zip`.
-2. Unzip it into a folder.
+2. Unzip the file into a folder.
-3. Follow the [instructions here][1] to load your extension and load the folder when prompted.
+3. Follow the [instructions here][1] to load the extension.
+Load the folder when prompted.

 [1]: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked